-Some people prefer to seek support from family, friends or peers, whilst others prefer to seek help from professionals such as GPs, psychologists, social workers or psychiatrists.
-It is important that whatever support you choose, that you feel safe and comfortable in discussing your thoughts and feelings.
+Some people seek support from family, friends or peers, whilst others prefer to get help from professionals such as GPs, psychologists, social workers or psychiatrists.
+It is important that whatever support you choose, you feel safe and comfortable in discussing your thoughts and feelings.

-For immediate free assistance, call Lifeline on 13 11 14 for confidential 24-hour counselling and referrals.
+For immediate free assistance, call Lifeline on 13 11 14 for confidential 24hour counselling and referrals.

-This document was co-designed with Emerging Minds' Child and Family Partners.
+This document has been adapted from Emerging Minds' co-designed tip sheet.
 Special thanks to Tanya Ward for her considerable input.